-Fuels reduction, both around homes, ingress/egress routes and across the landscape, were the priorities of the CWPP Core Team.
-The committee agreed that implementing defensible space around homes and along ingress/egress routes to provide for emergency evacuation and suppression equipment was the first priority for fuels reduction.
+Fuels reduction, both around homes ingress/egress routes and across the landscape, waswere the second prioritypriorities of the CWPP Core Team.
+The committee agreed that implementing defensible space around homes and along ingress/egress routes to provide for emergency evacuation and suppression equipment was the first priority for fuels reduction while.
 The second priority was the general landscape.
-Landowners will be encouraged (and information provided on how) to create an effective defensible space around their own homes and along ingress/egress routes.
+Landowners will be encouraged (and information provided on how) to create an effective defensible space around their own homes, but and along ingress/egress routes.
 A high percentage of roads in Nevada County are private and lack the vegetation management to safely provide for fire fighter access.
-Financial assistance should be provided to assist those landowners that do not have the financial resources or physical ability to do it all on their own.
-While shaded fuel breaks and other landscape level treatments should be pursued for implementation, the scale of this work will not return the immediate benefits that come from creating defensible space around individual homes and providing effective ingress/egress routes.
-Creating and properly maintaining defensible space and ingress/egress routes protects structures and provide a type of "back-up" to landscape treatments as the intermix throughout the forest.
+Financial assistance should be provided to assist those landowners that do not have the fundsfinancial resources or physical ability to do it all on their own.
+While shaded fuel breaks and other landscape level treatments are the first line of defense and should be pursued for implementation, the scale of this work will not return the immediate benefits that come from creating defensible space around individual homes- and providing effective ingress/egress routes.
+Creating and properly maintaining defensible space and maintaining it to protectingress/egress routes protects structures willand provide a type of "back-up" if future fires spread to private lands to landscape treatments as the intermix throughout the forest.
 Landscape treatments and shaded fuel breaks should be located based on terrain, fuel conditions, prevailing wind direction and community density, critical infrastructure etc., and implemented regardless of ownership and jurisdictions.

 The steep, rugged topography of the CWPP area limits most roads to valley bottoms and ridgetops.
 Limited roads, particularly a lack of secondary access roads into populated areas of the planning area, were identified as a substantial concern to safety.
-Means to improve/upgrade existing roads to provide for secondary access during emergency evacuation conditions should be pursued with the appropriate landowners.
-For this reason and the ability of firefighters to stage suppression efforts, the CWPP Core Team focused on where ridgetops and roads coaligned with one another.
+Means to improve/upgrade existing roads to provide for secondary access during emergency evacuation conditions should be pursued with the appropriate landownerlandowners.
+For this reason and the ability of firefighters to stage suppression efforts, the CWPP Core Team focused on where ridgetops and roads co-aligned with one another.

-The CWPP Core Team assisted with investigating and prioritizing on-the-ground wildfire prevention and protection projects in the Nevada County CWPP (see Mitigation Action Plan, Page 42.)
-In general, projects will are prioritized based upon their location in the planning area and ability to address High Hazard Zones and Community Hazard Reduction Priorities (CHRP.)
-The focus will first be on those areas with high fire hazard, high parcel improvement densities (values above \$10,000), where ridgetops and roads co-align, and those within the WUI.
+The CWPP Core Team will assistassisted with investigating and prioritizing on-the-ground wildfire prevention and protection projects in the Nevada County CWPP (see Mitigation Action Plan, Page 35).42.)
+In general, projects will beare prioritized based upon their location in the planning area and ability to address High Hazard Zones and Community Hazard Reduction Priorities (CHRP).
+The focus will first be on those areas with high fire hazard, high parcel improvement densities (values (above \$10,000), where ridgetops and roads co-align, and those within the WUI.
 The focus will be to design fuels treatments along these roads and ridgetops and work outward toward communities and then to adjacent public lands.
-Consistent with existing budget constraints and priorities, the BLM and USFS will cooperate and use this CWPP to work in conjunction with the CHRP to protect the same assets at risk.
-Firewise Communities education, outreach and ongoing communication were also identified by the CWPP Core Team to be addressed in the plan (to work in concert with hazardous fuels reduction projects.)
+Consistent with existing budget constraints and priorities, the BLM and USFS and BLM-will cooperate and use this CWPP to work in conjunction with the CHRP to protect the same assets at risk.
+Firewise Communities education, outreach and overallongoing communication were also identified by the CWPP Core Team to be addressed in the plan (to work in concert with hazardous fuels reduction projects).
 Specifically, immediate communication of accurate information to landowners and appropriate emergency personnel in the event of a fire-related emergency is critical.